top of page

 AMR occurs when microorganisms, like bacteria, viruses, fungi, and parasites, evolve and acquire resistance to the drugs designed to kill them.
 This makes infections harder—or even impossible—to treat, leading to severe health consequences and threatening food safety.

-Why Bacterial AMR is a Major Concern
+Why bacterial AMR is a major concern

 Of all forms of AMR, bacterial resistance to antibiotics is the most urgent.
 Antibiotics, a critical class of antimicrobials that have been around for about 100 years, are widely used to treat bacterial infections.
 Around one in three Australians (9.8 million people) have at least one antibiotic dispensed each year (1).